 Q：A-JIS is an IB World School.
 What does that mean?A：

 A-JIS provides the IB curriculum at all levels: the PYP, MYP, and DP: Our core values that are reflected throughout the curriculum are developing Global leaders, Entrepreneurs and Innovators, Effective Communicators, Wise Risk Takers, and Effective Problem Solvers.Q：What are the unique characteristics of the A-JIS curriculum?A：

 We focus on creating the mindset that will allow our students to participate with confidence at the international level.
 We have designed our approach to learning that encourages the development of 5 core characteristics: global leadership, entrepreneurship and the ability to innovate, effective communication, wise risk taking, and effective problem solving.Q：What is the International Baccalaureate?A：

 The International Baccalaureate is a Geneva-based non-profit educational foundation that runs four educational programmes for students aged 3 to 19, with the aim of helping develop the intellectual, personal, emotional and social skills to live, learn, and work in a rapidly globalizing world.
 Founded in 1968, the IB currently works with 3,462 schools in 143 countries to develop and offer its four programmes to over 1,049,000 students aged 3 to 19 years.Q：What language are lessons taught in?A：

 All lessons, with the exception of Japanese Studies, are taught solely in English by native English class teachers.
 Children are screened before entry to ensure their English is at a level that allows them to access the curriculum at the school.
-If their English is not immediately sufficient for the core program, they are placed into the Intensive English Program where their English skills are improved to the point they will be successful within the mainstream grades.
+If their English is not immediately sufficient for the core program, they will be in the English as an Additional Language program, where their English skills are improved to the point they will be successful within the mainstream grades.

 Q：What is the breakdown of nationalities at Aoba?A：